On this page:

 FDA conducted a longitudinal study on the impact of the “This Free Life” campaign.
 Based on the data, the campaign reached and resonated with a large and diverse population and had an effect on certain attitudes about the social aspects of smoking:

 - “This Free Life” achieved high brand awareness and high brand receptivity across a diverse population.

 - Findings show modest, positive shifts in beliefs on the social consequences of smoking, such as tobacco-free people are more attractive, and smoking makes life harder.

-- The final sample of 12,344 LGBTQ+ study participants, represented one of the largest and most diverse samples from this population ever collected.
+- The final sample of 12,344 LGBTQI+ study participants, represented one of the largest and most diverse samples from this population ever collected.

-Findings from the “This Free Life” campaign have informed continued FDA efforts to reach LGBTQ+ audiences and deliver tobacco education messaging.
+Findings from the “This Free Life” campaign have informed continued FDA efforts to reach LGBTQI+ audiences and deliver tobacco education messaging.

 Select campaign print advertisements are available in the FDA Tobacco Education Resource Library.

 - To Speak to Me, Address Us: Insights from LGBTQ+ Young Adults to Inform Public Education Campaigns LGBTQ+ young adults’ awareness of and receptivity to the This Free Life tobacco public education campaign

 - Tobacco use among lesbian, gay, bisexual, and transgender young adults varies by sexual and gender identity

 - LGBTQ+ Identity and Its Influence on Perceived Effectiveness of Advertisements from a LGBTQ+ Tobacco Public Education Campaign